DNSCond/Datetime-local/Readme.md

-# Datetime-global: A Simplified Interface for Date and Temporal Timezones
+# Datetime_global: A Simplified Interface for Date and Temporal Timezones

 This package provides two classes: `Datetime_local` and `Datetime_global`.